The efforts of the activists made a decisive contribution to improving autonomy

 This small exhibition titled “BAS – Sacrifices for Freedom” commemorates the dedication and suffering of the South Tyrolean freedom fighters of the 1960s and of their families.

 The items exhibited here were collected by the freedom fighter Sepp Mitterhofer for the “Südtiroler Heimatbund”.
 Some of them are on loan from private individuals as well as from the “Ferdinandeum” Provincial Museum of Tyrol in Innsbruck.
 The “Südtiroler Heimatbund” with its chairman Roland Lang and honorary chairman Sepp Mitterhofer were the driving forces behind this.
-The Andreas-Hofer-Bund of Tyrol and its chairman Winfried Matuella (M.Sc.
-Engineering) assumed the sponsorship.
 The military historian Colonel Dr. Hubert Speckner wrote the texts.
 Together with his wife, Mrs. Sylvia Speckner, he acted as curator for the exhibition and established it with the assistance of the DP-art company (Brixen).
 The graphics were designed by Effekt!
 GmbH (Neumarkt).

 Here we would also like to express our appreciation to Dr. Dieter Waldthaler, in charge of the exhibition rooms, who was himself an eyewitness of the era of the 1960s!